 National Centre of Competence in Research

-At the programme’s final policy event, politicians and researchers commented on the potential of North-South research networks and discussed the role of politics vis-à-vis successful development cooperation.
+At the programme’s final policy event, 4 June 2013, politicians and researchers discussed the potential of North-South research networks and debated the role of politics vis-à-vis successful development cooperation.

 Press release (German / PDF 129 KB)